Qalqilya: Post 1967

 As part of the 1993 Oslo Accords between Israel and the Palestine Liberation Organization (PLO), control of Qalqilya was transferred to the Palestinian National Authority (PNA) on 17 December 1995.

 In 2003, the Israeli West Bank barrier was built, encircling the town and separating it from agricultural lands on the other side of the wall.

 In November 2015, Israel arrested what it alleged to be a network of 24 Hamas militants active in the city.

-On 20 October 2017, the Palestinian city of Qalqilya named a street after Saddam Hussein and erected a memorial with his likeness, according to an Israeli newspaper.
+On 20 October 2017, the municipality of Qalqilya named a street after Saddam Hussein and erected a memorial with his likeness.
 The monument was unveiled at a ceremony attended by the Qalqilya District Governor Rafi Rawajba and two other Palestinian officials.
-It bears the slogan “Saddam Hussein – The Master of the Martyrs in Our Age”.
+It bears the slogan "Saddam Hussein – The Master of the Martyrs in Our Age".

-On 19 June 2022, a 53-year-old unarmed Palestinian was shot and killed by Israeli forces as he allegedly sought to cross the Israeli West Bank barrier, which encircles Qalqilya.
+On 19 June 2022, a 53-year-old Palestinian was shot and killed by Israeli forces as he sought to cross the Israeli West Bank barrier, which encircles Qalqilya.
+According to the IDF, he damaged the security fence in an attempt to cross into Israeli territory.
+It's unclear whether he was armed.

+On 22 June 2024, a 60-year-old Israeli citizen was shot dead in Qalqilya by local residents.
+The victim, from Petah Tikva, regularly bought vegetables in the city.
+Following the shooting, his car was set on fire, and his personal documents were taken.
+This incident was the third in Qalqilya within 48 hours, following another attack on Thursday, where a 70-year-old Israeli was killed, and the elimination of two Islamic Jihad operatives who planned an attack.

 Geography

 Qalqilya is located in the northwestern West Bank, straddling the border with Israel.
 It is 16 kilometers southwest of the Palestinian city of Tulkarm, and the nearest localities are the Arab-Israeli city of Tira and the Palestinian hamlet of 'Arab al-Ramadin al-Shamali to the northeast, the Palestinian village of Nabi Ilyas to the east, the Palestinian hamlets 'Arab Abu Farda and 'Arab ar-Ramadin al-Janubi and the Israeli settlement of Alfei Menashe to the southwest, and the Palestinian village Habla and Arab-Israeli town of Jaljuliya to the south.
 It contains the point in the West Bank closest to the Mediterranean Sea, with about 14 km to the coast at Shefayim.

-Qalqilya has an average elevation of 57 meters above sea level.
 The average annual rainfall 587.4 millimeters and the average annual temperature is 19 degrees Celsius.